Vyncent-vdW/sprint_5_game_platforms/README.md

 Key sections:

-- Load and preprocess the dataset to ensure data quality and consistency.
+- Load and preprocess the dataset to ensure high data quality and consistency.
-- Conduct exploratory data analysis (EDA) to uncover trends, patterns, and relationships in the gaming industry.
+- Perform exploratory data analysis (EDA) to identify key trends, patterns, and relationships in the gaming industry.
-- Train and compare various regression models to identify the best-performing approach.
-- Assess model performance using metrics like RMSE and cross-validation.
+- Conduct hypothesis testing to validate assumptions about factors influencing game success.
-- Extract actionable insights to support decision-making and optimize game development and marketing strategies.
+- Generate actionable insights to guide decision-making and optimize strategies for game development and marketing.

 ## ✅ Requirements
 - Python 3.8+